ucb-bar/riscv-sodor/README.md

 flows.

 This repo works great as an undergraduate lab (and has been used by Berkeley's CS152 class for 3 semesters and counting).
-See doc/ for an example.
+See doc/ for an example, as well as for some processor diagrams.